Brett Bodine: Sole survivor

 By 2001, Bodine was the last full-time owner/driver in the NASCAR Cup Series.
 Previously common, single-car owner/driver teams had become uncompetitive as NASCAR grew more reliant on engineering, data, and sponsorship.
-Darrell Waltrip’s #17 team, once in the top-ten, fell to 29th in 1996, leading him to sell mid-1998 after ongoing struggles.
+Darrell Waltrip’s No. 17 team, once in the top-ten, fell to 29th in 1996, leading him to sell mid-1998 after ongoing struggles.
 Ricky Rudd’s No. 10 team dropped from sixth in 1996 to 31st in 1999, prompting a sale after that season.
 Bill Elliott’s No. 94 team fell from eighth in 1995 and 1997 to 21st in 1999, and he sold after a poor 2000 season.
-Geoffrey Bodine’s No. 7 team similarly declined from 16th in 1995 to 27th in 1998, leading to a sale.
+Geoff Bodine’s No. 7 team similarly declined from 16th in 1995 to 27th in 1998, leading to a sale.

 Ralphs returned as the primary sponsor, and Bodine added RedCell Batteries as a major associate for 2001.
 The No. 11 Ford, with Mike Hillman as crew chief, qualified for every race, secured top-ten finishes at Daytona and Loudon, nine top-twenty finishes, and moved up to 30th in the final standings.
 When RedCell stopped paying mid-season, Bodine signed Wells Fargo as a new associate sponsor.
 Brett had a streak of 31 consecutive races finished, the longest in the Cup Series, from Charlotte in 2000 through Darlington in 2001.
 Brett Bodine Racing expanded to two cars, adding the No. 09 Ford for older brother Geoff, who raced twice with a best finish of 27th.
 Brett also entered the Xfinity Series, qualifying in one of two races with nephew Josh Richeson.
 Ralphs did not renew sponsorship for the following season.